terranblake/droid-pkvm/README.md

 - [Testing Guide](TESTING.md) - Detailed testing procedures and troubleshooting
 - [Charts](charts/) - Helm charts for deployed services

+## Conclusions

+After experimenting with Android pKVM instances, we've observed several key findings:

+- **VM Stability**: The VM stability can be inconsistent.
+Occasionally, the Android OS unmounts the VM filesystem and refuses to remount it.
+This requires resetting the "Linux Terminal" app, erasing the entire OS.
+This repository mitigates this issue by providing a quick bootstrap process.

+- **Host Performance**: Host devices operate normally while the VM is running, with no unintended restarts.
+Testing was primarily done on a Pixel Tablet.
+Storage remains contained within the VM unless external mount points are explicitly defined.

+- **Resource Allocation**:
+  - Android 16+ can dedicate almost the entire storage space to the VM
+  - Android 16 specifically allocates 4GB of RAM (out of 8GB) to the VM

+- **Limitations**: The "Linux Terminal" app, while clean, lacks options for configuring base images or using custom images.

 ## License

 MIT